JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 You can refer to the [offical documentation](https://Webpack.js.org/configuration/)

-## Directory structure
+## Splitting the configuration

+> Divide and rule

+We aim to create a configuration that is as modular as possible by dividing the configuration in several files according to their purpose.

 This _jellyfish-assets-pipeline-webpack_ project contain at this stage a standard pre-configure **JavaScript Object** in the file called `webpack.base.js`.

 The idea is that this file will be the same for all our future Webpack configuration.
 We will creating more specific configuration by extending this file.

-When creating a new configuration we would create a new JavaScript file such as `webpack.default.js` and programmatically modify the **JavaScript Object** provided by the `webpack.base.js` file. __We will see how in details in the next Stage of this tutorial__.
+When creating a new configuration we would create a new JavaScript file and programmatically modify the **JavaScript Object** provided by the `webpack.base.js` file. `webpack.default.js` is a template for those new configuration. __We will see how in details in the next Stage of this tutorial__.

+All our configuration files will be stored in a folder called `webpack.conf`.

-In addition to that, we will be using a `config.js` file to define some global variable for our Webpack configuration.
+In addition, we will be using a `config.js` file to define some global variable for our Webpack configuration.

-As a result our file tree structure look like this:
+As a result, our file tree structure look like this:

 ```
 +- documentation